Thank-you for your interest in writing for Travel Notes through

 The articles will therefore be searchable from every page on Travel

 Notes and hopefully spidered by Google and other major search engines that crawl

 New articles will also be featured in our what's new sections, mailing

-lists, e-zine, and added to our RSS Feeds on the Travel
+lists, e-zine, and added to our RSS Feeds.

 If people like your work, you'll build up a loyal following and